sanjay7178/kube-burner/docs/measurements/index.md

 ```

 !!! warning
-    As mentioned before, this measurement requires the `curl` command to be available in the target pods.
+    - This measurement requires the `curl` command to be available in the target pods.
+    - For node process profiling, a DaemonSet is deployed that requires cluster-admin or equivalent permissions to create ClusterRoles and ClusterRoleBindings.
+    - The DaemonSet pods run with privileged security context to access host resources.

 ## Measure subcommand CLI example